ddarren/baseball/README.md

 **domain/repositories**: Is responsible for mapping the data to entities.

 **domain/queries**: Responsible for returning any actionable data the domain needs.
-  Cannot modify state and is part of the CQRS architecture.
+  Quieries cannot modify state and are part of the CQRS architecture.

 **domain/commands**: Actions that will modify state or make a change.
 No data will be returned from the commands.
 This an implementation of the command pattern and also follows CQRS.